-Starting from V6R1, IBM i NetServer supports IPv6 access in the file sharing function.
+Staring from V6R1, IBM i NetServer supports IPv6 access in the file sharing function.

-Case sensitivity of file systems for IBM i NetServer

-All file systems, except for three, are case insensitive and do not cause case sensitivity conflicts with supported PC clients.
+"Case sensitivity of file systems for IBM i NetServer" on page 27 All file systems, except for three, are case insensitive and do not cause case sensitivity conflicts with supported PC clients.